Trending Topics

 With the implementation of a more detailed ICD-10 coding, the patient’s past medical history and medications are important to note.
 Avoid writing “history on file.”
 Document the patient’s history completely.
 Hospital providers use this information if the history could affect the patient’s outcome.

-Another important aspect to clearly document is the outcome of your treatments.
-Some PCRs have a standard text box that indicates improved, but in your narrative you should clearly document how the treatment improved the patient’s condition.
+Another important aspect to document is the outcome of your treatments.
+Some PCRs have a standard text box that indicates improved, but in your narrative, you should document how the treatment improved the patient’s condition.

 About the author